Enduring Power of Attorney (EPoA)

 - Making a list of the main things you own, any money owed to you, and any debts.

 - How your attorney/s might be monitored, such as by appointing a second person to oversee your financial records, get copies of bank statements, or be informed of certain decisions.
-Remember, you can also appoint a second attorney for your property EPA, which may help with monitoring.
+Remember, you can also appoint a second attorney for your property EPoA, which may help with monitoring.

 - Whether you want to appoint other people to step in as attorneys if something happens to your first choice.